AngeloGalav/iot-smart-alarm/README.md

 - Switch to HTTP or MQTT on the fly for sending sensor data.
 - And much, much more...

-More information can be found in `docs/report.pdf` file.
+More information can be found in the `docs/report.pdf` file.

 ----
 ## Setup instructions